woohoolabs/yin-middleware/README.md

 $ composer require woohoolabs/yin-middleware
 ```

-This library requires PHP 5.6 at least.
+This library requires PHP 7.0 at least.
+You may use version 1.0 for PHP 5.6.

 ## Basic Usage